Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Results

 \subsection{Variation of model parameters explains Taylor's law}

-In addition to providing a simple 2-parameter null models for fluctuations and abundances in complex populations, the SLRM can also help understand other empirical patterns in the data.
+In addition to providing a simple 2-parameter null model for fluctuations and abundances in complex populations, the SLRM can also help understand other empirical patterns in the data.
 Prior research in microbiome data has revealed an approximate power-law scaling (with exponent 2) of the variance vs. mean of the abundance, called Taylor's law~\cite{grilli_macroecological_2020, ji_macroecological_2020}~(Fig.~\ref{fig:taylors_law}), which may arise due to various mechanisms~\cite{cohen_random_2015,giometto_sample_2015,fronczak_origins_2010}.
 Examination of inferred model parameters provides an alternative explanation for this empirical observation.

 To investigate why Taylor's law arises, we compare the variation of the inferred model parameters across microbial species, using the coefficient of variation~(Fig.~\ref{fig:taylors_law}A).
-The ENR ($x^*_i/\sigma_i \tau_i$) has a substantially lower coefficient of variation than the other parameters, and so can be considered to be approximately constant.
-By well-known properties of the Gamma distribution, the mean abundance of a species $i$ is $x^*_i$ and the ratio of variance to mean squared is the ENR, $x^*_i/\sigma_i \tau_i$.
+The ENR ($x^*_i/\sigma_i \tau_i$) has a substantially lower coefficient of variation than the other parameters, and so can be considered to be approximately constant. \JOD{For} the Gamma distribution, the mean abundance of a species $i$ is $x^*_i$ and the ratio of variance to mean squared is the ENR, $x^*_i/\sigma_i \tau_i$.
 In microbiome data, the ENR is constant, and so the ratio of variance to mean squared remains fixed while the mean abundance varies, which leads to the observation of an approximate power-law scaling of the variance with mean.
 Hence, the approximate constancy of the ENR provides an alternative explanation for the observed power-law known as Taylor's law in microbiome data.
-The approximate constancy of ENR implies that the distribution of fluctuations (LFD) of different microbial species will be similar when time intervals are measured in terms of $\tau_i$.
+The approximate constancy of ENR implies that the distribution of fluctuations (LFD) of different microbial species will be similar when time intervals are measured in terms of $\tau_i$. \RV{Furthermore, the approximate constancy may explain one of our earlier findings---that relative abundance correlates with inferred timescale (SI Fig.S5).
+Mathematically, since the ENR does not vary significantly, relative abundance in our model must be proportional to $\sigma_i \tau_i$.
+Future work may uncover the mechanisms behind why ENR is approximately constant across these systems.}